jdecorte-be/D34TH/README.md

   - Complete filesystem traversal starting from root directory (/)
 * **Cross-platform Assembly** - Pure x86_64 assembly implementation

 ## Project Evolution

-Death represents the culmination of an advanced malware research series, building upon the foundational techniques developed in the predecessor viruses: War, Pestilence, and Famine.
+Death represents the culmination of my advanced malware research series, building upon the foundational techniques I developed in my predecessor viruses: War, Pestilence, and Famine.
 This final iteration incorporates the most sophisticated anti-analysis and metamorphic capabilities, making it exceptionally resistant to reverse engineering through advanced instruction substitution techniques.
-Death inherits and enhances all features from the previous projects, so reviewing War README.md, Pestilence README.md, and Famine README.md is essential to understanding the complete feature set integrated into this implementation.
+Death inherits and enhances all features from my previous projects, so reviewing my War README.md, Pestilence README.md, and Famine README.md is essential to understanding the complete feature set integrated into this implementation.

 ## Infection Methodology
 This project creates an advanced ELF executable capable of embedding its polymorphic code within target binaries.
 Death employs a comprehensive recursive infection strategy, systematically traversing the entire filesystem starting from the root directory (/).
 This approach ensures maximum propagation by discovering and infecting all accessible ELF64 binaries throughout the system hierarchy.
 A file is considered "infected" when it contains the complete virus payload that executes transparently without altering the host's original functionality or producing detectable output, ensuring stealth operation to avoid security detection.

 ## Signature Architecture
 Post-infection, targeted files contain an evolved signature format: `Death version 1.0 (c)oded by jdecorte-be:alexafer - XXXXXXXXXXXXXXXX:XXXXXXXXXX.XXXXXXXXXX`, where:

 - **Infection Index**: Sequential identifier tracking infection propagation order across processes